opsdroid/opsdroid/docs/quickstart.md

 ```

 Here I have configured the [Slack connector module](../connectors/slack) and the included hello skill module.
 For information on configuring your preferred chat client see the [connector docs](../connectors/index).

+You can find the full [configuration reference here](../configuration).

 ## Start opsdroid